-Use format() function to format dictionary print in Python.
+Use the format() function to format dictionary print in Python.
 Its in-built String function is used for the purpose of formatting strings according to the position.

 "{key}".format(**dict)